Whoomp! (There It Is): End of decade charts

+Certifications

 Addams Family Values remix

 Within a year of the release of "Whoomp!
 (There It Is)", Tag Team remixed the backing music with a version of the theme song from the original Addams Family television series to create the song "Addams Family (Whoomp!)" for the film Addams Family Values.
 Actors Christina Ricci and Jimmy Workman reprised their film roles as Wednesday Addams and Pugsley Addams (respectively) for the song's music video.
 This version appears as the closing track on the soundtrack album.
 "Addams Family (Whoomp!)" won the 1994 Razzie Award (Worst Original Song) for its writers (Ralph Sall, Stephen Gibson and Cecil Glenn).

 Popular culture

 "Whoomp!
 (There It Is)" has been played or referenced in dozens of films, TV shows, and advertisements.
 Some of the song's most notable placements in film include Elf, D2: The Mighty Ducks, Rio, and Addams Family Values.
-The song is also referenced in episode titles of Martin, The Fresh Prince of Bel-Air, and The Secret Life of the American Teenager.
+The song is also referenced in episode titles of Martin, ER ,The Fresh Prince of Bel-Air, Regular Show, and The Secret Life of the American Teenager.
 It is also widely considered one of the top songs of all time for sporting events and has been included among MLB's top walk-up songs and the NBA's biggest arena anthems.

 More recently, a variant of the lyric was created by Vancouver Canucks fans to laud the popularity of the (at the time) recently-hired coach Bruce Boudreau, with a "Bruce, there it is!" chant during hockey games, beginning in December 2021.

+The track has been played by the Chicago Cubs to celebrate home runs.

 Other versions

 Clock version

-In 1995, British pop/dance act Clock released a successful Eurodance cover of the song titled "Whoomph!
+In June 1995, British pop/dance act Clock released a Eurodance cover of the song titled "Whoomph!
 (There It Is)".
-It was their fifth single from the debut album, It's Time..., and peaked at No. 5 in Ireland, No. 4 in the United Kingdom, No. 14 in Finland, No. 36 in Sweden and No. 96 in Australia.
+The single was released by MCA Records and ZYX Music as their fifth single from the debut album, It's Time...
+(1995).
+It was produced by Stu Allan and peaked at No. 5 in Ireland, No. 4 in the United Kingdom, No. 14 in Finland, No. 36 in Sweden, and No. 96 in Australia.
+It also became the act's most successful single in the UK and reached No. 11 on the Eurochart Hot 100.

+Critical reception

+Mark Frith from Smash Hits complimented the cover version as "fab".
+Another Smash Hits editor, Mark Sutherland, gave it one out of five, writing, "Another one for when you're "'avin' it large" (whatever that may mean) on the dancefloor after one too many swigs of the disco Ribena.
+Except that this is a boobins cover of Tag Team's load-of-rubbish-in-the-first-place number."